daviddwlee84/MachineLearningPractice/Algorithm/SVM/SVM.md

 Supervised Learning|Classification (Main), Regression, Outliers Detection Clustering (Unsupervised)|Convex Optimization, Constrained Optimization, Lagrange Multipliers|Numerous

 * Support Vector Machine is suited for extreme cases (little sample set)
-* SVM can be used to do *binary classification*
 * SVM find a hyper-plane that separates its training data in such a way that the distance between the hyper plane and the cloest points form each class is maximized
 * Implies that only *support vector* are important whereas other trainning examples are ignorable

 * SVM can only be used on data that is *linear separable* (i.e. a hyper-plane can be drawn between the two groups)
 * By using kernel trick, everything will be linear seprable in higher dimension

+* Important Notes:
+    * SVM natively only handles *binary classification*
+        * You have to make sure your data label is either -1 or 1 !! (or it can never find the alphas so as support vectors)
+        * For better [converage](#Converage-Problem) you have to [normalize](../../Notes/MachineLearningConcepts.md#Normalization) your data

-* Advantage
+Advantage
 * Effective in high dimensional spaces
 * Effective in dimensions >> samples
 * Use a subset of training points in the decision function => Memory efficient
 * Different kernel functions for various decision functions
     * It's possible to add kernel functions together to achieve even more complex hyperplanes

-* Disadvantage
+Disadvantage

 * Poor performance when features >> samples
 * SVMs do not provide probability estimates

 ## Terminology